-Exclusions

-The calculation of class rank shall exclude grades earned in or by a local credit course; a course for which a pass/fail grade is assigned; and credit by examination, with or without prior instruction.

-In addition, the calculation of class rank shall exclude grades earned through distance learning and in dual credit courses taken through a college with which the District does not have a partnership agreement.

-Weighted Grade System Categories

-The District shall categorize and weight eligible courses as AP courses, Pre-AP and Dual Credit courses, and Regular courses in accordance with provisions of this policy.

-AP Courses

-Eligible AP courses designated in the course catalog shall be categorized and weighted as AP courses.

-Pre-AP and Dual Credit

-Eligible Pre-AP and dual credit courses designated in the course catalog shall be categorized and weighted as Pre-AP and Dual Credit courses.

-Regular Courses
+Exclusions The calculation of class rank shall exclude grades earned in or by a local credit course; a course for which a pass/fail grade is assigned; and credit by examination, with or without prior instruction.
+Eagle Pass ISD 159901 ACADEMIC ACHIEVEMENT CLASS RANKING EIC (LOCAL) In addition, the calculation of class rank shall exclude grades earned through distance learning and in dual credit courses taken through a college with which the District does not have a partnership agreement.
+Category AP Courses AP Foreign Language and AP Fine Arts Courses Pre-AP and Dual Credit Courses Regular Courses WeightPlus 20Plus 10Plus 10Plus zero Weighted Grade System Categories The District shall categorize and weight eligible courses as AP courses, Pre-AP and Dual Credit courses, and Regular courses in accordance with provisions of this policy.
+Early Graduates The District shall record numerical grades on stu- transcripts.
+A student who complete coursework for graduate than four years shall ha dent es all ion in fewer AP Courses Eligible AP courses designated in the course catalog shall be categorized and weighted as AP courses. class rank calculated us weighted grade system graduating class, and th be ranked with the class ing the of the e student shall s in the school Pre-AP and Dual Credit Regular Courses Eligible Pre-AP and dual credit courses designated in the course catalog shall be categorized and weighted as Pre-AP and Dual Credit courses.
 All other eligible courses shall be designated as Regular courses.

-Weighted Numerical Grade Average

-In accordance with the following scale, the District shall assign weights to grades earned in eligible courses and shall calculate a weighted numerical grade average per semester if the grade earned is 70 or above:

-DATE ISSUED: 3/19/2018 LDU 2018.01 EIC (LOCAL)-X Eagle Pass ISD 159901

-The District shall record unweighted numerical grades on student transcripts.

-Early Graduates

-A student who completes all coursework for graduation in fewer than four years shall have his or her class rank calculated using the weighted grade system of the graduating class, and the student shall be ranked with the class in the school year in which he or she graduates.

-Transferred Grades

-When a student transfers grades for properly documented and eligible courses, the District shall assign weight to those grades based on the categories and grade weight system used by the District if similar or equivalent courses are offered to the same class of students in the District.

-Local Graduation Honors For the purpose of determining honors to be conferred during graduation activities, the District shall calculate class rank using grades available at the time of calculation at the end of the third nine-week grading period of the senior year.
-The grade for the third nine-week grading period shall be used as the semester grade for this purpose.

-For the purpose of applications to institutions of higher education, the District shall also calculate class rank as required by state law.
-The District's eligibility criteria for local graduation honors shall apply only for local recognitions and shall not restrict class rank for the purpose of automatic admission under state law.
+Transferred Grades year in which he or she graduates.
+When a student transfers grades for properly documented and eligible courses, the District shall assign wei to those grades based on the categor and grade weight system used by the District if similar or equivalent cours are offered to the same class of Weighted Numerical Grade Average In accordance with the following scale, the District shall assign weights to grades earned in eligible courses and shall calculate a weighted numerical grade average per semester if the grade earned is 70 or above: Local Graduation Honors students in the District.
+For the purpose of deter to be conferred during g activities, the District sl class rank using grades time of calculation at th third nine-week grading mining honor graduation hall calculate available at th e end of the DATE ISSUED: 3/1 LDU 2018.01 EIC (LOCAL)-X 9/2018 3 of 5 senior year.
+The grade f nine-week grading perio as the semester grade fo od shall be use For the purpose of appli institutions of higher ed District shall also calcul as required by state law eligibility criteria for lo honors shall apply only recognitions and shall n rank for the purpose of ucation, the late class rank .
+The District's cal graduation for local ot restrict clas admission under state law.
 [See EIC(LEGAL)]

-3 of 5

-Valedictorian and Salutatorian

-The valedictorian and salutatorian shall be the eligible students with the highest and second-highest rank, respectively.
-To be eligible for such recognition, a student must:
+Valedictorian and Salutatorian The valedictorian and salutatorian shall be the eligible students with the highest and second-highest rank, respectively.
+To be eligible for such recognition, a student must.

-- 1. Have been continuously enrolled in the same high school in the District for the two academic school years immediately preceding graduation; - Have completed the distinguished level of achievement under the foundation program for graduation; and eligibility criteria for recognition as the valedictorian shall also be considered the highest-ranking graduate for purposes of receiving the scholarship certificate from the state of Texas.
+- 1. Have been continuously enrolled in the same high school in the District for the two academic school years immediately preceding graduation; - 2.
+Have completed the distinguished level of achievement under the foundation program for graduation; and